Damage & Defects

 While changing market conditions over the years may affect prevailing prices, collectors continually strive to obtain the best examples of pieces as free as possible from unreasonable damage or material defects that they can.
 The following addresses what you should look for when assessing the value of collectible cast iron.

 Many people think cast iron is indestructible.
 It is not.
 While the build-up of time and the ravages of neglect, in the form of carbon and rust respectively, can be easily cleaned from it, cast iron is in many ways fragile and must be handled with care and respect.
 Similar to the properties of glass, cast iron is strong but brittle; it will break before it bends.

-There are several ways a piece of cast iron cookware can be damaged: chipping, cracking, warping, and pitting.
+There are several ways a piece of cast iron cookware can be damaged, as noted above: chipping, cracking, warping, and pitting.
 The first two can be caused by physical impact; the second two by improper rapid heating or cooling, also known as thermal shock.
 Pitting, the result of the chemical erosion of metal, we'll cover in just a minute.

 Ironically, chipping and cracking are the least problematic, in that they are only cosmetic-- the pan can still be used without much difficulty.
 Heat cracks are usually hairline, occuring most often in the sidewall of a pan, and typically either don't leak, or are quickly sealed by seasoning.
 Collectible value, however, is drastically reduced.